-Adele's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire, to assert herself as a woman and as an adult.
-In front of others, Adele grows, seeks herself, loses herself and ultimately finds herself through love and loss.
+Adèle's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire and to assert herself as a woman and as an adult.
+In front of others, Adele grows, seeks herself, loses herself, and ultimately finds herself through love and loss.

 Paris, spring 1968.
 While most students take the lead in the May 'revolution', a French poet's twin son Theo and daughter Isabelle enjoy the good life in his grand Paris home.
 As film buffs they meet and 'adopt' modest, conservatively educated Californian student Matthew.
 With their parents away for a month, they drag him into an orgy of indulgence of all senses, losing all of his and the last of their innocence.
 A sexual threesome shakes their rapport, yet only the outside reality will break it up.
 Written by

 74 of 103 people found this review helpful.

 Was this review helpful to you?